Manchester Arena bomb plotter ‘attacks three prison guards with hot cooking oil’

 Category A is the highest level of security, housing some of the country’s most serious criminals.

+These centres, introduced in 2017, aim to control prisoners with extreme views, for example by preventing them from disrupting the prison estate, supporting acts of terrorism or radicalising other inmates.

-POA’s national chair, Mark Fairhurst, said: “Separation Centres hold the most dangerous terrorist offenders who simply do not wish to alter their ideology, and as this event confirms, are determined to inflict violence on those who hold them securely.
+Following the attack, POA’s national chairman, Mark Fairhurst, said: “Separation centres hold the most dangerous terrorist offenders who simply do not wish to alter their ideology, and as this event confirms, are determined to inflict violence on those who hold them securely.

 “We must now review the freedoms we allow separation centre prisoners have.